Spearin/fccw-docs/docs/userguides/making-mods/editing-game-ini-files.md

 The game has several INI files that store certain information used by the game to track options, setting, colors, line widths, and a host of other functions.
 In some cases, changing these may be easier than doing them in-game or may be helpful to change colors or transparency of overlays to colors the player finds easier to work with.
 While these files are easy to open and edit in a text editor, as the following warning notes, you can break the game.

+!!! note
-**NOTE:** We will not be defining every value seen in the ini files in this document.
+    We will not be defining every value seen in the ini files in this document.
 The entries are, for the most part, self-explanatory.
 We will note what each files covers and which ones not to mess with if you want your game to work right.

+!!! warning
-**WARNING:**Making incorrect entries or incorrect formats (text instead of an integer, can cause the game to crash and be almost impossible to find.
+    Making incorrect entries or incorrect formats (text instead of an integer, can cause the game to crash and be almost impossible to find.
 If you are not comfortable editing ini files don’t mess with them.
 If you are, make backups and use them if things crash.

+!!! warning
-**WARNING:**These files WILL get overridden by updates when there are changes or new values added to the game by the development team.
+    These files WILL get overridden by updates when there are changes or new values added to the game by the development team.
 If you really want your changes, please make copies and note what information you have changed, so you can update the file(s) when needed.

 ## List of INI Files